SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-javascript/confirmed-delivery.md

 ### Configuring Per-Message publisher acknowledge event mode

 To confirm successful delivery of each published guaranteed message to the message router, set "Per-Message" publisher acknowledgement so the application receives an acknowledgement event for every message.
-To learn more about publisher acknowledge event modes refer to the [Customer Documentation - Acknowledging Published Messages]({{ site.docs-ack-pub-msgs }}){:target="_top"}.
+To learn more about publisher acknowledge event modes refer to the [Customer Documentation - Acknowledging Published Messages](https://solace.com/samples/solace-samples-javascript/confirmed-delivery/).

 Because the guaranteed message publisher is embedded in the `Session` object, configure the `publisherProperties` property of the `SessionProperties` which is used when creating the session.
 Specifically, set the `acknowledgeMode` of the `publisherProperties`: